dracula/draculatheme.com/blog/dracula-t-shirt-a-b-or-c.md

 color: "yellow"
 ---

-2022 is here, and like everybody else, I decided to write a ["Year in Review" blog post](/blog/2021-year-in-review).
+2022 is here, and like everybody else, I decided to write a ["Year in Review" post](/blog/2021-year-in-review).

 I'm also starting to play around with the idea of having Dracula merch!
 Yes, think of t-shirts, stickers, hoodies, that kind of stuff.
 I need your help deciding which designs look better...

 **What t-shirt would you use in real-life?
-A or B or C?
-Hit reply and let me know.**
+A or B or C?**

 _Option A: Hexadecimal Shirt_